mazetoken/mminer/README.md

 _*Replace simpleledger:qzfl7rg2vc973hk8cp4e6jvcw2ku7fuvxgar8lansn with your own mining address.
 You can send more UTXOs later._

-_Aternatively use Fullstack.cash wallet for mining (if EC SLP validation does not work) - create [Fullstack.cash wallet](https:wallet.fullstack.cash) - use it for mining only.
-Get a private key (WIF) from fullstack.cash wallet.
+- Right click on your mining address and get your private key (WIF).
 Save it somewhere (you will need to paste it in the miner .env file)

+_*Do not send other BCH to your mining address, otherwise you could pay high fee or you will not mine anything.
+Freeze your mining coins (select all 0.00001870 UTXOs and rigt click on it to freeze) before you send any tokens from your wallet to another wallet_

 #### Install Nodejs and other sofware

 - Make sure that Microsoft Visual C++ Redistributable is installed on your system.
 If it is not, you can download it from [here](https://aka.ms/vs/16/release/VC_redist.x86.exe) and [here](https://aka.ms/vs/16/release/VC_redist.x64.exe) - you need to install both

-- Download and install [Nodejs 14.x LTS](https://nodejs.org/en/) with additional software when asked
+- Download and install [Nodejs 14.x LTS](https://nodejs.org/en/) with additional software

-_You should see that e.g. visualstudio2017 build tools, python 3, chocolatey ... is being installed.
-Newer version of Nodejs might not work wih Mminer on windows, but works on linux_
+_You should see that eg. visualstudio2017 build tools, python 3, chocolatey ... are being installed_

 - Download and install [Git](https://gitforwindows.org/)